 The UNESCO World Heritage Jurassic Coast, the South West Coast Path and the various other walking trails around Dorset are perfect for a bracing winter walk, plus there are lots of wonderful cafes, pubs and restaurants dotted around so you have plenty of reasons to pop in, warm up and grab some incredible local produce.

 In the winter when the beaches are less crowded, you have a bigger chance of uncovering the region’s past.
 The Lyme Bay area is renowned for its abundance of fossils and when it’s quieter, the beaches of Charmouth and Lyme Regis are a great place to search for fossils that have been washed up by the storms and rougher weather of the winter.
 Just make sure to check the tide before going out and be careful when exploring.

 1 – the food

-Dorset has some of the most amazing food and drink producers in the UK and there is nothing better than sampling food that has been made locally and with care.
-There are several world famous brands that originated in the region including Dorset Tea, Clipper, Blue Vinney Cheese and Palmers Ales among others.
+Dorset has some of the most amazing food and drinks producers in the UK and there is nothing better than sampling food that has been made locally and with care.
+There are several world-famous brands that originated in the region including Dorset Tea, Clipper, Blue Vinney Cheese and Palmers Ales among others.
 At this time of year, you’ll find lots of Christmas Markets and fairs full of amazing locally sourced food and drink.